 “In showcasing my book, I really hope that I gain more authority and also trust from my readers.
 I think it shows that I think about my content and work for quality, rather than quantity.” — Marco Peixeiro, author of “Time Series Forecasting in Python”

 “I love talking and writing about psychology, because of its relevance to things we all care about — happiness, and health, and well-being.
-Readers who share my own enthusiasm for these topics can check out my books, which delve into empirical research in more depth.
+My Medium page gives me a chance to share the latest findings from empirical research on these topics — and to provide practical strategies readers can use to live happier, healthier lives.
+Readers who share my own enthusiasm for these topics and want to learn even more can also check out my books.
 As I often say, more happiness in the world is good for us all.” — Catherine A. Sanderson, author of “The Positive Shift: Mastering Mindset to Improve Happiness, Health, and Longevity”

 “It’s awesome that Medium is now letting authors spotlight their books alongside their blogs.
 Anyone interested in an author’s writing will benefit from seeing a fuller picture of that author’s work and it also provides additional visibility for the authors.” — Bill Franks, author of “Winning the Room: Creating and Delivering an Effective Data-Driven Presentation”

 “My Medium blog is like a living companion to our book on hybrid and remote work: I use it to address the latest questions and challenges I hear about from readers, and to expand on the recommendations in our book.
 Featuring Remote, Inc. on my Medium page means it’s now much easier for readers to see my latest updates in the right context…as a continuation of our book!” — Alexandra Samuel, author of “Remote, Inc.: How to Thrive at Work… Wherever You Are”